-- · find quality - locations; - reach acceptable agreements regarding the lease or purchase of locations: - comply with applicable zoning, licensing, land use and environmental regulations; - raise or have available an adequate amount of cash or currently available financing for construction and opening costs: - adequately complete construction for - operations; - timely hire, train and retain the skilled management and other employees necessary to meet staffing needs: - obtain, for acceptable cost, required permits and approvals, including liquor licenses; - efficiently manage the amount of time and money used to build and open each new yenue.
+- · find quality - locations; - reach acceptable agreements regarding the lease or purchase of locations: - comply with applicable zoning, licensing, land use and environmental regulations; - raise or have available an adequate amount of cash or currently available financing for construction and opening costs: - adequately complete construction for - operations: - timely hire, train and retain the skilled management and other employees necessary to meet staffing needs: - obtain, for acceptable cost, required permits and approvals, including liquor licenses; - efficiently manage the amount of time and money used to build and open each new yenue.

 If we succeed in opening entertainment golf venues on a timely and cost-effective basis, we may nonetheless be unable to attract enough customers to these new venues because potential customers may be unfamiliar with our venue or concept, or our entertainment and menu options might not appeal to them.
 New venues may operate at a loss, which could have a significant adverse effect on our overall operating results.
+We may also need to adjust our liquidity requirements to implement our strategies.
 Opening new entertainment golf venues in an existing market of our competitors could reduce the revenue at our existing venues in that market.